Ukraine will be ‘in strongest position’ before Trump takes office, say UK and France

 Sir Keir Starmer and Emmanuel Macron have vowed to put Ukraine in the “strongest possible position” going into winter, in a boost in support before Donald Trump returns to the Oval Office.

-It comes amid suggestions that the UK and France could seek to persuade Joe Biden to grant Ukraine permission to use Storm Shadow missiles to strike into Russia before he leaves the White House.
+It comes amid suggestions that the UK and France could seek to persuade Joe Biden to permit Ukraine to use Storm Shadow missiles to strike into Russia before he leaves the White House.

 A Downing Street spokesperson said: “The prime minister thanked the president for the personal invitation, noting he was the first UK leader to attend in 80 years.